Updated: July 2025

 401(k) plans offer several benefits for retirement saving:

-• Automatic enrollment: Many plans now automatically enroll you so you have to opt out of contributing.
+- Automatic enrollment: Many plans now automatically enroll you so you have to opt out of contributing.
+Starting in 2025, most new plans must include automatic enrollment with annual increases.
 This feature has greatly increased employee participation and long term saving.

 Traditional 401(k) vs. Roth 401(k)

 Traditional 401(k)s provide pre-tax contributions and tax-deferred growth, with taxes due on withdrawals in retirement.
 Roth 401(k)s use after-tax dollars, so qualified withdrawals are tax-free.
+Starting in 2024, Roth 401(k) accounts are no longer subject to required minimum distributions during your lifetime, providing even greater flexibility.
 The choice depends on your tax bracket now and expected in retirement.
 Often, a blend of both is optimal.

 Handling Your 401(k) When Changing Jobs

 When leaving an employer, you have options for your 401(k) funds.
 Withdraw the money and face taxes and potential penalties.
 Leave it in the old plan.
 Roll it into your new employer’s plan if allowed.
 Or roll it into an IRA, allowing more investment freedom and possibly lower fees.
+With new automatic portability rules, small balances may automatically transfer to your new plan.
 Consult a financial professional to determine the best choice based on your unique situation.

 Traditional vs. Roth 401(k)